The U.S. Presidential Service Center®Foundation and Trusts - A museum on support and protection of the U.S. Presidency.

-In the top 3% of hotels and museums, worldwide - see the permanent exhibit: "Jackie, How Could You?"
+Awarded in the top 3% of hotels & museums, worldwide - see: "Jackie, How Could You?"

 Enjoy our exhibit: "Jackie, How Could You?" launched in conjunction with the motion picture, "Jackie," and the CNN series, American Dynasties: The Kennedys, the exhibition goes into different directions than the film, and beyond topics, anyone is willing to showcase in the museum field.
 You may have seen our posters, greeting cards, postcards, and signs on the highway.
 Be sure to watch us on FOX Television discussing FOX Searchlight Pictures distribution of the film, nationwide.